 Tip: Inflate the balloons on your balloon arch site so you don’t have to transport all the filled balloons.

-Once all the balloons are filled up and tied, take two balloon and wrap the ties together, creating a bundle like this:
+Once the balloons for arch are filled up and tied, take two balloon and wrap the ties together, creating a bundle like this:

 Then, you’ll take two sets of balloons and wrap them around the arch and each other until they are secure.
 If you do this well, you won’t need any tape to hold the balloons in place.

 The actual arch will stay up for a while (given there’s no heavy wind), it’s the balloons you’ll need to be careful about.
 Heat from the sun can cause the balloons to pop after a few hours.
 So just keep that in mind.

 I’ve only made a balloon arch on the 4th of July when it’s really hot, so if you make it in cooler temps, leave a comment and let us know how long it lasts.
 I’m betting that inside or cooler temps will help the balloons to stay in place much longer without direct sun on them.

 The greatest thing about this DIY Balloon Arch (besides that it’s so inexpensive to make) is that you can literally set this up anywhere!
-We set our 30-foot balloon arch in our yard, but check out the balloon arch my sister made right in the middle of Central Park in New York City for their bike parade:
+We set our 30-foot arch in our yard, but check out the balloon arch my sister made right in the middle of Central Park in New York City for their bike parade:

 Don’t let your location stop you!
 A Balloon Arch can be set up nearly anywhere!